coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 **To install the blst library:**

-As of version 8.7.2, the `blst` library is required.
+In version 8.7.2 and later, the `blst` library is required.

 ```
 cd $HOME/git